ataraxao/drex/Introduction.md

 ---

-## Part III: The Failure of Proposed Interventions
+## Part III: The Limited Impact of Proposed Interventions
-With this model in mind, we can mathematically **predict the underperformance of** the most commonly cited solutions for fixing the relationship marketplace.
+With this model in mind, we can **expect limited impact under stable incentives of** the commonly cited solutions for fixing the relationship marketplace.

 - **Failed Proposal 1: The Legalization of Sex-Work.** Proponents argue that making sex cheap and legally accessible will return leverage to men.
 The Gravity Model predicts the exact opposite.
 Cleaning up the price signals for sex-work will only increase the depth of its gravitational well, drawing *more* women away from the domestic sphere.
 - **Failed Proposal 2: Government Subsidization.** **Activists argue that subsidizing rent, food, or childcare will encourage family formation by addressing the “affordability crisis”.** The Gravity Model **implies this is unlikely**.
 Even if women have more discretionary income, they will not opt for the domestic path in any appreciable way so long as the relative clarity of the Career and Attention Economy price signals dominates the opaque domestic signal.